lucabriguglia/OpenCQRS/README.md

 ### Advanced (CQRS and Event Sourcing)

 Using the SendAndPublishAsync<IDomainCommand, IAggregateRoot> method, the mediator will automatically publish the events returned by the handler and save those events in the event store.
-Working example can be found in https://github.com/Weapsy/Weapsy.Mediator/tree/master/examples
+A working example can be found at https://github.com/Weapsy/Weapsy.Mediator/tree/master/examples

 First, create a command and an event: